yuwils/uq_degree_planner/README.md

 The website should then be available on http://localhost:3000/.

-Note: this will not be very useful without access to the mySql database; you may generate your own, or contact me if you are interested in hosting your own instance.
+Note: this will not be very useful without access to the mySql database; you may generate your own, or contact wyu17 if you are interested in hosting your own instance.

 ## Planned Features

 * Support for a greater range of degrees

-* Support for pre-existing credits
+* Support for pre-existing credits (e.g high school credits transferring to university or transferring credit from other degrees)

 ## Not Currently PLanned